Implants for the General Dentist

 - Dental assistants will improve their understanding of implant components, surgical assisting skills and temporization

-About the Clinicians:
+About the Clinician:

 Dr. McAllister received his DDS from the University of Washington and completed his periodontal specialty training and PhD in San Antonio at the University of Texas.
 He is both a board certified diplomate of the American Board of Periodontology and of the International Congress of Oral Implantology.
 He is also a Fellow of the International Team of Implantologists.
 He is currently a part time faculty member in the Department of Periodontology at the Oregon Health Sciences University.
 Dr. McAllister’s research for the past 25 years has focused on bone grafting for implant reconstruction, wound healing and innovative implant designs.
 He has published over 30 manuscripts and book chapters in these areas of research.